-SubTera’s inspection technology enables users to ‘see-through’ non-metallic protective layers in real time; helping engineers to quickly identify anomalies within the protective layer and underlying structure.
+SubTera’s Non-Destructive Testing (NDT) inspection technology enables users to ‘see-through’ non-metallic protective layers in real time; helping engineers to quickly identify anomalies within foams, plastics and insulations.

 Underpinning SubTera’s capability is its core TeraHertz sensing technology; a technology that has already helped to solve big problems – from our environment to global security.